shaileshsuthar675/Machine-Learning/Fruit name prediction/README.md

-# Image Classifier Usign Machine Learning
+# Creating nearest neighborhood classifier to prededict fruit name by using ML

-Aim of this project is to retrieving the  similar image set as per your refernce image...
+Aim of this project is to classifie and predict the name of fruit by using multi feature of fruits...

 ## Authors